 In general, people look for telemed solutions that save their time and money, have less influence on the environment, are convenient and effective at the same time.
 Remote healthcare becomes mainstream because our habits and needs change.
 And in the future, it will become standard for many.

 How to create a digital product dedicated to telemedicine?

-When working with renowned e-health brands winning industry awards and receiving funding, it’s always about creating legally compliant software, with professional and eye-catching design and features that patients and doctors demand.
+When working with renowned e-health brands that win industry awards and receive funding, it’s always about creating legally compliant software, with professional and eye-catching design and features that patients and doctors demand.

-Here are a few things worth considering when creating a telemed startup or a new remote healthcare product.
+Here are a few things worth considering when creating a new remote healthcare product.